nhahn/esphome-components/components/ble_adv_controller/CUSTOM.md

     ...
   }
   ```
-  * custom command parameters: {cmd: 49, arg0: 0, arg1: 32, arg2: 3, arg3: 0}
+  * custom command parameters: {cmd: 49, arg0: 3, arg1: 0, arg2: 0, param: 32}

-Note that arg1 should take the 'generic_flag' value, but no idea how to build this one, this is where the '**guess**' happens: after 31 unsuccessful tries, the 32nd worked!
+Note that 'param' should take the 'generic_flag' value, but no idea how to build this one, this is where the '**guess**' happens: after 31 unsuccessful tries, the 32nd worked!

 # Component Implementation